thomas-young-2013/mindware/README.md

 ## **Related Projects**

-Targeting at openness and advancing state-of-art technology, we have also released another open source project.
+Targeting at openness and advancing state-of-art technology, we have also released several open source projects.

-* [OpenBOX](https://github.com/thomas-young-2013/mindware): an open source system and service to efficiently solve generalized blackbox optimization problems.
+* [OpenBOX](https://github.com/PKU-DAIR/open-box): an open source system and service to efficiently solve generalized blackbox optimization problems.

 We encourage researchers to leverage the project to accelerate the AI development and research.